 Car shoppers with bad credit have bolstered the trend toward car dealers that offer their own financing along with the vehicles.
 This type of business should not be confused with a franchise dealer aligned with a finance company owned by a car manufacturer, such as a Ford dealer with ties to Ford Motor Credit Company.

 Typically, dealers in new cars are franchises of the manufacturers, such as Ford, Fiat Chrysler or Toyota.
-To buy a new vehicle from a dealer in this category, a person normally tours the lot, picks out the most suitable vehicle and then secures a loan from a credit union, a bank or the finance company representing that franchise.
+When buying a new vehicle from a dealer in this category, a person normally tours the lot, picks out the most suitable vehicle and then secures a loan from a credit union, a bank or the finance company serving that franchise.

-That lender relies on credit checks and other means to ensure that it is extending credit to someone likely to pay on time and in full.
+Lenders rely on credit checks and other means to ensure that it is extending credit to someone who will pay on time and in full.
 A poor credit rating will often disqualify a prospective buyer from this customary path to purchase.
-Traditional lenders have succeeded by weeding from their customer base borrowers who have accumulated on their records a history of failing to pay.
+Traditional lenders have succeeded by weeding from their customer base borrowers who have been stored on their records with a history of failing to pay.